HiLab-git/PyMIC_examples/seg_self_sup/lung/README.md

 Note that the path of folder containing the preprocessed LUNA dataset should be correctly set in the script.
 Then we obtain two csv files: `config/luna_data/luna_train.csv` and `config/luna_data/luna_valid.csv`, and they are for training and validaiton images, respectively.

-## Volume Fusion for pretraining
+## VolF for pretraining
-For Volume Fusion, we need to  create a validation dataset that contains fused volumes and the ground truth for the pretext task, i.e., a pseudo-segmentation task.
+For VolF, we need to  create a validation dataset that contains fused volumes and the ground truth for the pretext task, i.e., a pseudo-segmentation task.
 Do this by runing the following command:

 ```bash
 pymic_preprocess config/luna_data/preprocess_volumefusion.cfg